lynn/lynn.github.io/readme.txt

 ====

-3. I really, really don't like hearing about drugs and diseases and pathology and chemicals, etc., sorry.
+3. I don't like hearing about chemistry and drugs and diseases and pathology and chemicals, etc., sorry.
 It's a troublesome topic to me.

 I know a lot of people here like discussing this topic extensively, and of course it comes up a lot naturally in our social circle.
 If it does, please consider moving the conversation over to ##edef, which I hear is a bit like
 ##lynn but with more syringes.
+Many folks who idle here idle there too.

 Consider this a very light rule!
 I obviously won't mind if you idly chat about hormones or meds you take in here.
 Just be aware that ##edef exists, for